 AIWA Clinic is offering bariatric surgery with a special 1000 EUR discount until the 31th of December 2022.

-If a person’s body mass index (BMI) is close to 34, overweight is increasing, and other methods of weight loss have failed, bariatric surgery is an option.
-The surgery gives a number of advantages in case of type 2 diabetes mellitus and high blood pressure.
-Apart from losing weight, it’s also easier to manage and keep both blood pressure and sugar level within limits.
+In the case where a person’s body mass index (BMI) is close to 34, which aligns within the overweight category, and is increasing, and if other methods of weight loss have failed, bariatric surgery is a viable option.
+This surgery provides a number of advantages, like or example in the case of type 2 diabetes, mellitus and high blood pressure.

 The doctor individually evaluates the need for surgery for each patient.

 Body mass index or BMI is one of the most popular indicators to measure the level, or in some cases, severity of obesity.
 Using the BMI scale, the ratio of body weight to height is taken into account.
 It is obtained by dividing body weight (in kilograms) by the square of the person’s height (in meters).
 For example, a woman who is 1.75 m in height and 60 kg in weight will have a BMI of: